-This course will examine how different administrative bodies regulate trucking operations.
-The main focus is on federal motor carrier regulations.
-Students will also study the procedures and practices of the Surface Transportation Board, the Federal Motor Carrier Safety Administration ("FMCSA"), federal motor carrier regulations, the FMCSA Safety and Fitness Electronic Records System, the FMCSA Compliance and Accountability System, and the FMCSA Pre-Employment Screening Program.
-This course will also examine the different types of claims and litigation that can arise in the interstate trucking and/or the motor carrier industry and how the student can investigate, prosecute and defend these types of claims.
+This course will examine how different administrative bodies regulate trucking operations in the United States.
+The main focus is on regulations promulgated by the Federal Motor Carrier Safety Administration (“FMCSA”) and their application to different participants within the trucking industry.
+Students will conduct an in-depth study of the Federal Motor Carrier Safety Regulations and be able to apply the regulations to trucking industry.
+This course will also examine the different types of claims and litigation that can arise in interstate trucking and/or the motor carrier industry and how the student can investigate, prosecute and defend these types of claims.
 The main focus will be on the different parties, causes of actions, defenses and damages that are typically asserted in trucking cases and how the industry can attempt to reconstruct these accidents to assist with evaluating claims and minimizing their exposure.
 Students will also study how the Federal Motor Carrier Safety Regulations play a role in the prosecution and defense of these claims.

 Aviation Liability & Regulatory Compliance, 2 credits

 Aviation Liability and Regulatory Compliance looks at the commercial aviation industry to include commercial airline, air transport, the legal issues affecting airports, and the emerging transportation and commercial activities in space and in the field of unmanned aerial vehicles.

 Environmental Compliance & Emerging Environmental Issues in Logistics and Transportation Industry, 2 credits